tkhq/sdk/examples/with-federated-passkeys/README.md

 # Example: `with-federated-passkeys`

-This example shows how to create a sub organization and faciliate creating a private key for the user's sub organization with Turnkey.
+This example shows how to create a sub organization and facilitate creating a private key for the user's sub organization with Turnkey.

 ## Getting started